xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 1. Enable WebView debugging in your Android app.
 To enable this, set the `setWebContentsDebuggingEnabled` property on the `android.webkit.WebView` element to `true`.
 You can learn more about configuring WebView for debugging from the Chrome developer documentation here: [Automating hybrid Android apps](https://developer.chrome.com/docs/devtools/remote-debugging/webviews/).

 2. Download and install Chromedriver for Appium.
-You can download it from Appium documentation here: [Chromedriver](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility).
+You can download it from the Appium documentation here: [Chromedriver](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility).
 Make sure to download the compatible version with Chrome on your testing devices.

 3. Specify the Chromedriver version in the session.
 Go to **Project > Settings > Desired Capabilities > Mobile > Android** and add this property: